-1. Name your images
+1. Name your images and use keywords

-2. Alt tags
+2. Add alt tags

-When a browser can’t properly display an image, it will show the alternative text, otherwise known as an ‘alt tag’.
+When a browser can’t properly display an image, it will show the ‘alternative text’, otherwise known as an ‘alt tag’.
 In most browsers, you can see the alt tag of an image by hovering over that image with your mouse.

 The coding will read something like this: